 Strategic Aims Met SA 2 Strategic Objectives Met SO 2.1 Is this a 'strategic' or 'local' policy?
-Local Key Delivery Mechanisms Development Management process also greatly influence the appearance and character of an area.
-If advertisements are inappropriately sited or designed, or if there is a proliferation of them, this can lead to a dominating and cluttered street scene resulting in an undesirable environment.
+Local Key Delivery Mechanisms Development Management process

 8.24.1 Advertisements can play an important role in supporting the economy and form a necessary part of the urban landscape, in some cases giving buildings or areas of land a clear identity and helping to direct vehicular and pedestrian traffic to their intended destination.
 However, they can